wagnerd97/lidardata/README.md

 unidentified developer" may prevent the use of Godot

 To bypass this follow these steps:
-- Open your computer system preferences > Security & Privacy > Privacy
+- Open your computer system preferences > Security & Privacy > General
 - Here you should see an option to "Allow Anyway" next to the Godot application

 This may vary between different versions of iOS